-The crises of the last several weeks show a significant breakdown of our civil order-- and a sharp risk to the average person.
+The crises of the last several weeks show a significant breakdown of our civil order– and a sharp risk to the average person.
 And this goes double for driving incidents in the cases of protests.

-There are several high profile cases where terrified big rig truckers and passenger car drivers struck protesters on roads and highways.
-Below we will discuss some of the legal ramifications of illegal barricades on freeways, roads, and surface streets, and whether or not a driver with no reasonable means of escape is justified in running human obstacles.
+Several high-profile cases exist where terrified big rig truckers and passenger car drivers struck protesters on roads and highways.
+Below we will discuss some of the legal ramifications of illegal barricades on freeways, roads, and surface streets and whether or not a driver with no reasonable means of escape is justified in running human obstacles.

 First, it helps to understand the difference between a lawful protest and an unlawful riot.
-On the one hand, there is a clear precedent for fear when stranded in a car surrounded by hostile communists, before, during, or after a curfew, for example.
-You don’t need to think back much further than 1992 and Reginald Denny, understanding the inherent risk of mob justice, especially if you have pale skin.
-Modernly, the mainstream news media such as CNN has declared a race war of sorts against "white people" to eradicate so-called “white privilege.”
+On the one hand, there is a clear precedent for fear when stranded in a car surrounded by hostiles, including ANTIFA, throwing rocks.
+And the surprised vehicle operator could be attacked before, during, or after a curfew, for example.
+You don’t need to think back much further than 1992 and Reginald Denny, understanding the inherent risk of mob justice.
+Modernly, the mainstream news media, such as CNN, has launched a war to eradicate so-called “white privilege.”

-Also, left-wing groups like ANTIFA receive specialized training on how to infiltrate and incite violence at peaceful protests.
-And whenever a CNN or MSNBC news story presents itself where a light-skinned cop harms or kills a black ex-felon with a violent past as a convicted armed robber, such as in the case of the George Floyd, riots, kidnappings, and attacks against people driving to or from work are sure to follow.
+And this happens whenever a CNN or MSNBC news story presents itself where a light-skinned cop harms or kills a black ex-felon during a traffic stop, for example.
+In the case at the bar, the victim, decedent Floyd, had a violent past as a convicted armed robber.
+Riots, kidnappings, and attacks against people driving to or from work were sure to follow, and they followed.

 George Floyd did not get along with the now-fired Minneapolis police officer charged with killing him while the two worked at a nightclub, according to a former coworker.
 (Source).